ashabou/RockPaperScissors/README.md

 ## Game Display

 - Bounding boxes are displayed live around detected hands.
-- Each box is labeled with the player number and detected gesture.
+- Each box is labeled with the player number.
 - Player scores are shown at the top and update after each capture.
 - The winner of the current round is displayed below the scores.